Which school do you want to support?

 Detentions, suspensions and expulsions do harm.

 Vigorous and fair enforcement of rules seems like a good idea, but there is disappointingly little evidence that zero tolerance improves outcomes for students.
-In fact, there is a growing consensus among educators that detentions, suspensions and expulsions do harm.
+In fact, there is a growing consensus among educators and researchers that detentions, suspensions and expulsions do harm.
+Strict and punitive disciplinary policies in middle schools lead to measurably bad outcomes for kids and for society.
 Removing young people from the active learning environment may turn those students toward permanent school failure without making schools safer or more effective.

 A growing chorus of researchers, educators, and advocates say that alternatives to zero tolerance do more to result in safe, orderly campuses.
 They argue that students can and should be explicitly taught how to behave in the school setting, even under provocation.
 They make the case that a more flexible approach to discipline can keep a much greater number of students in school and out of the juvenile justice system.